liugithub-mst/DOCTORS/README.md

 3. Source energy spectrum.
 This file contains normalzied enegy spectrum of the source particle.

 In addition to these required files, the user needs to provide the material type of the object, which describes the chemical element composition of each voxel.
 Two prebuild material types are available, namely, water and human abdomen body part.
 Users can edit these examples for their applications.

+## How to Run DOCTORS
+To run DOCTORS, simply go to the directory where DOCTORS executalbe and the Python GUI is located, and type the following command:
+~$python3 doctors_main.py

+It is also possilbe to run DOCTORS without using the GUI.
+Simply go to the directory where both the DOCTORS executable and the input file are located, and type the following command:
+~$./DOCTORS your_input_file_name.txt

+## How to Uninstall DOCTORS
+To uninstall DOCTORS, simply delete the DOCTORS executalbe or the whole folder conataining DOCTORS and the Python GUI files.

+## Example Results
+As

+## Authors and Contact
+DOCTORS are developed by Edward Norris and Xin Liu, please contact Xin Liu (liux.xin@gmail.com) for any questions.